-CT Surged Splitless - Same as Splitless but can also program a surge during an injection.
+CT Splitless with Surge- Same as Splitless but can also program a surge during an injection.
 Surge starts at Prep Run and continues until the surge duration time is finished.
 Surge is further defined in next group of controls.

-On-Column - Uses the PTV injector as an On-Column injector.
+OnColumn - Uses the PTV injector as an On-Column injector.
 The injector heats with an automatic temperature rate emulating the oven temperature.
 When using this technique, set the initial oven temperature below the solvent boiling point.